 With flying bells

-In France, Belgium, and the Netherlands, flying bells bring kids their chocolate eggs and sweet treats.
-In these countries, where religious tradition silences church bells between Good Friday and Easter Sunday, children are told that during that time, the bells fly to Rome and are blessed by the Pope himself.
-Post-blessing, they supposedly fly back, loaded with chocolate eggs, bells, and chickens, just in time to ring in Easter Mass.
+In France, Belgium, and the Netherlands, flying church bells bring local children sweet treats for Easter—or at least that’s what the kids are led to believe.
+In these countries, religious tradition calls for silenced church bells between Good Friday and Easter Sunday.
+During that time, children are told that the bells fly to Rome to be blessed by the Pope.
+Post-blessing, the steeple bells supposedly fly back—loaded with chocolate eggs—just in time to ring in Easter Mass.

-The week leading up to Easter Sunday, Catholics in Spain and Portugal gather in the streets to carry saints and holy relics around town.
-In the southern Spanish communities of Seville and Malaga, hundreds of local associations called cofradías dress up in robes to heft around heavy (up to 5 metric ton) floats topped with scenes from the life of Christ to the dirge of horns and drums.
-In Braga, Portugal, you’ll find Gregorian chants echoing down cobblestone streets crowded with candlelit altars.
+The week leading up to Easter Sunday, Catholics in Spain and Portugal gather in the streets, hefting holy relics around town in celebration of Semana Santa, or “Holy Week.”
+In the southern Spanish communities of Seville and Malaga, members of hundreds of local church associations called cofradías dress up in robes, then parade ornate floats topped with scenes from the Passion to the dirge of horns and drums.
+In Braga, Portugal, you’ll find processions of Catholic brotherhood members barefoot, hooded, and echoing Gregorian chants down cobblestone streets while carrying candlelit altars.

 A parade that pops off

 In Florence, Easter Sunday features a tradition that dates back hundreds of years.
 During Scoppio del Carro, or “Explosion of the Cart,” oxen garlanded in flowers pull an elaborate 17th-century wagon through the city to the Piazza del Duomo, where a cart stuffed with fireworks sits at the ready.
 When the parade reaches its end at the Cathedral, the Archbishop of Florence lights a dove-shaped rocket that sets off a dramatic firework display.
 (Pro tip: Get there before 10 a.m. so you don’t miss the show.)